LeviathanTurtle/My-Stuff/Tools/Source/Games/README.md

 One of the things that makes Sorcerers unique is that they have access to what's called Sorcery Points (also refreshed after a long rest), and they can be used to activate certain class [Metamagic](https://bg3.wiki/wiki/Metamagic) or create spell slots.

 This macro utilizes the infinite sorcery points and spell slots [exploit](https://youtu.be/McnZwKkqanQ?si=U0h2VT1BLgwUji96) (Note: the video title is clickbait; it is SFW).
-This macro utilizes the second or third methods outlined in the video.
-I opted to use these two because they are not as expensive as repeatedly purchasing Angelic Reprieve potions.
-Method 2 also only requires a one-time purchase, and is available earlier than the third and fourth methods, while also adhering to the choices I would most likely make in a playthrough.
+This macro utilizes the second and third methods outlined in the video.
+I opted to use these two because Angelic Reprieve potions can be expensive in the higher difficulties and repeatedly purchasing them can add up, assuming no other party members or players want to use them.
+Additionally, Method 2 only requires a one-time purchase and is available earlier than the third and fourth methods, while also adhering to the choices I would most likely make in a playthrough.

+It seems that the game stores the maximum number of spell slots as a number, which is inflated by the exploit.
+I think the reason long-resting does not work in the same manner as Angelic Reprieve potions is that long-resting also resets any party buffs and will hard reset this value to what it is supposed to be, whereas the Angelic Reprieve potions simply refill the first and second level spell slots.

-Note that the mouse positions in the macro are the measurements I made, so they may not be the same for you.
-I recommend testing the mouse positions first with `mouse_pos.py` before running the macro.
+Note that icon positions and subsequent mouse positions in the macro are the measurements I made, so they may not be the same for you.
+I recommend testing the mouse positions first with `mouse_pos.py` and adjusting the UI to your liking before running the macro.
 Also be sure to adjust the spell slot and sorcerer point amounts to your liking before using.
+This macro requires being a Sorcerer of at least level 2, and works as of Patch 7.